-6.7.1 Ex-officio members
+6.7.1.1 Ex officio members

-- 6.7.1.1 Chief Scout or Deputy Chief Scout but not both - 6.7.1.2 Chief Executive.
+- a) Chief Scout or Deputy Chief Scout but not both - b) Chief Executive.

-6.7.2 Elected members
+6.7.1.2 Elected members

-6.7.2.1 Nine members of The Scout Association, one each from Northern Ireland, Scotland, Wales, three from northern England and three from southern England, elected at an Annual General Meeting of the Council.
+Nine members of The Scout Association, one each from Northern Ireland, Scotland, Wales, three from northern England and three from southern England, elected at an Annual General Meeting of the Council.
 Elected members are elected for a period of three years.

-6.7.3 Elected youth members
+6.7.1.3 Elected youth members

-6.7.3.1 Three youth members of The Scout Association elected by the Council at an Annual General Meeting of the Council.
+Three youth members of The Scout Association elected by the Council at an Annual General Meeting of the Council.
 Elected youth members are elected for a period of three years.

-6.7.4 Appointed members
+6.7.1.4 Appointed members

-6.7.4.1 The Chair of the Board, the Treasurer and up to three other persons who need not be, at the time of their nomination, members of The Scout Association, provided always that those so nominated accept to become members on their appointment by the Council at an Annual General Meeting.
+The Chair of the Board, the Treasurer and up to three other persons who need not be, at the time of their nomination, members of The Scout Association, provided always that those so nominated accept to become members on their appointment by the Council at an Annual General Meeting.
 Appointed members are appointed for a period of three years.

-6.7.5 Attending members
+6.7.1.5 Attending members

-6.7.5.1 The Secretary, who shall not have a vote.
+The Secretary, who may not vote.

-6.7.6 Right of Attendance
+6.7.1.6 Right of Attendance